LettError/ufoProcessor/README.md

 * documentPath:               filepath to the .designspace document
 * outputUFOFormatVersion:     ufo format for output, default is the current, so 3.
-* useVarlib:                  True if you want the geometry to be generated with varLib.model instead of mutatorMath.
+* useVarlib:                  True if you want the geometry to be generated with `varLib.model` instead of `mutatorMath`.